isomerpages/moe-stmargaretsec/_resources/For Students/School Rules.md

 Discipline Philosophy
 ---------------------

 We believe that discipline is an education process.
 The goal is to instill self-discipline and good character in students.
 We believe that every child can learn right from wrong and is capable of responsible behaviour.
-As such we provide a positive and supportive environment that is conducive for the learning of moral values, leadership and responsibility.
+As such, we provide a positive and supportive environment that is conducive for the learning of moral values, leadership and responsibility.